Also known as: Quality assurance (QA) games tester, QA technician, QA tester

 What’s a games tester good at?

-- Playing games: be an avid game play and understand what makes for a good gameplay experience
+- Playing games: be an avid game player and understand what makes for a good gameplay experience

 - Following instructions: be able to follow the test brief accurately (and not get distracted by other aspects of the game)